c-tek/vyos/docs/security.md

 ## Network Security
 - Run the API behind a firewall or reverse proxy.
 - Use HTTPS in production.
+- **VyOS API SSL/TLS Verification:** The API now enforces SSL/TLS certificate verification when communicating with the VyOS router (`verify=True` in `httpx` calls).
+Ensure your VyOS router is configured with valid SSL certificates.
+If using self-signed certificates, you must configure your system to trust the Certificate Authority (CA) that issued the VyOS certificate.
+Refer to `docs/vyos-installation.md` for instructions on configuring VyOS with SSL and managing trusted CAs.

 ## Installation and Dependencies
 - All dependencies are listed in `requirements.txt`.